Election Day details revealed for Knox County – The News Journal

 Voting will open at 6 a.m. and close at 6 p.m., just as in traditional election years.

-Voters may request an absentee ballot be mailed to them by the local County Clerk’s office by visiting govoteky.com and follow the simple questionnaire to ensure all personal information is accurate, or one may call the County Clerk’s office at 606-546-3568.
+Voters may request an absentee ballot be mailed to them by the local County Clerk’s office by visiting govoteky.com and follow the simple questionnaire to ensure all personal information is accurate, or one may call the County Clerk’s office in Knox County at (606) 546-3568.
+(The Whitley County Clerk’s Office can be reached by calling (606) 549-6002.)
 An absentee ballot cannot be picked up in person.
 The office may, however, receive the ballot to be counted after selections have been made and the ballot is sealed.

 The County Board of Elections, made up of democrat and republican representatives, will meet to open and process the absentee ballots together.
 Corey said there will be two envelopes for each ballot, one containing the ballot, which is then inside another for mailing purposes.
 When it comes time to open the ballots, the Board of Elections representatives will only see the inside envelope, which does not contain any identifying information about the voter, just the ballot itself.